Skip to Main Content

 Tip!

-Off-campus access to most of the Library's databases requires your Ramlink login and password.
-If you have problems connecting from off-campus, contact IT at 817-531-4428.
+Off-campus access to most of the Library's databases requires your TXWES email and password.
+If you have problems connecting from off-campus, it is probably an issue with your Ramlink account.
+You can contact IT at 817-531-4428.

 What Are Databases?
 Why Do We Need Them?